Endorsements

 Giving an Endorsement

-- Open the preprint you want to endorse
+- Open the eprint you want to endorse

 - Click "Endorse" in the sidebar